Divorce applications soar by 50% since no-fault divorce laws

 She added: “It will be interesting to see, of these applications, how many were made on a joint basis, perhaps signalling a move and trend towards ‘conscious uncoupling’ versus those applications made on a sole basis by a party no longer afraid that their petition may be defended by the ‘blamed’ - and therefore likely more, defensive - party.”

-While Sebastian Burrows, a managing partner at Stowe Family Law, the UK’s largest family law firm, argued new no-fault divorce laws provide spouses with a “humane” way to leave their marriages.
+Sebastian Burrows, a managing partner at Stowe Family Law, said the new laws provide spouses with a “humane” way to leave their marriages.

-He argued the “previous fault-based system” necessitated “one-sided accusations of bad behaviour, adultery or years held in a broken marriage”.
+The previous fault-based system necessitated “one-sided accusations of bad behaviour, adultery or years held in a broken marriage,” he said.

-Mr Burrows said: “While it is widely accepted that many preparing to divorce waited for the arrival of No-Fault Divorce, leading to a surge in applications once it was available, the significant numbers support the case of the law reform too – that people wanted to be able to divorce without hostility.
+Mr Burrows said: “While it is widely accepted that many preparing to divorce waited for the arrival of no-fault divorce, leading to a surge in applications once it was available, the significant numbers support the case of the law reform too – that people wanted to be able to divorce without hostility.
 Why else would people wait?

-“To play devil’s advocate for a moment, maybe the profession is just wrong and we’re seeing the floodgates open simply because divorce is now easier.
-But surely this argument backfires?

 “Those that were trapped in unhappy and unwanted marriages - that don’t involve bad behaviour or affairs - have now been provided with a humane exit route, highlighting the unnecessary distress and delay caused by the old blame-based system.”

-Sarah Anticoni, a partner at Charles Russell Speechlys, argued the initial rise in divorce applications since no-fault divorce laws were introduced is “predictable”.
+Sarah Anticoni, a partner at Charles Russell Speechlys, said the initial rise in applications was “predictable” and predicted demand would ease.

 She said: “The initial surge in uptake in the first week of no-fault divorce was predictable as historical Office for National Statistics (ONS) statistics demonstrate such blips when there are any changes in the law.
 Clearly, some couples who were contemplating divorce held back the actual issuing of the court process, choosing to wait to use the new system.